 About the Student Committee

-The Student Committee of the International Center for Medieval Art advocates for all members with student status and facilitates communication between both between ICMA student members and between student members and the ICMA.
-Our group annually sponsors at least two sessions at academic conferences, most frequently at the International Congress on Medieval Studies in Kalamazoo, MI, and at the International Medieval Congress in Leeds, UK.
+The International Center for Medieval Art Student Committee involves and advocates for all members of the ICMA with student status and facilitates communication between student and non-student members.
+Our group sponsors two annual sessions at academic conferences, most frequently at the International Congress on Medieval Studies in Kalamazoo, MI, and at the International Medieval Congress in Leeds, UK.
 As a committee that addresses the concerns of students, we see our sponsored sessions as forums for discussion and informal mentorship within our field.
 The Student Committee also contributes to the ICMA newsletter, which has recently been expanded to include submissions from all ICMA student members.
-Additionally, the Student Committee maintains various online presences in order to establish digital forums for student communication and to disseminate information regarding student conferences, sessions, and the ICMA Student Essay Prize.
+Additionally, the Student Committee maintains various online presences in order to establish digital forums for student communication and to disseminate information regarding student conferences, sessions, and ICMA student opportunities.

 Join the ICMA Student Committee